tanmaimukku/Leetcode-Notes/README.md

 2. **Tree Construction**: Always rely on unique traversal pairs (e.g., Preorder + Inorder).
 3. **Binary Trees**: Focus on symmetry, serialization, and manipulation (invert/flatten).
 4. **BST**: Leverage sorted property for efficient search, validation, and construction.

+### **Concise Notes on Propagating Results in Recursion**

+1. **Global Best Answer**: Use a global variable to track the best value across all nodes (e.g., max path sum, tree diameter).
+Subtree results help compute the local value, and the global variable holds the final answer.

+2. **Aggregate Subtree Results**: Combine results from left and right subtrees to compute the parent’s value, which may also be the final answer (e.g., count nodes, check balance).

+3. **Intermediate Results**: Propagate meaningful results upward to aid parent computations (e.g., LCA, path sums).
+Use special values (e.g., `-1`) to signal specific states.

+4. **Global State Updates**: Use external variables to track cumulative or specific results during recursion (e.g., count of good subtrees).

+5. **Key Idea**: Identify whether the task requires combining subtree results, tracking a global best, or propagating intermediate states.
+Optimize by only returning necessary information.